-1.5.3 Persons Determining WidePoint NFI PKI CPS Suitability for the WidePoint NFI PKI Policy
+1.5.3 Persons Determining WidePoint NFI CPS Suitability for the WidePoint NFI CP

-The WidePoint NFI PKI PA has determined the suitability of this CPS as part of the evaluation process.
-Any changes to this CPS made after determination of suitability will be transmitted to the WidePoint NFI PKI PA for approval prior to incorporation.
+The WidePoint PKI PA has determined the suitability of this CPS as part of an evaluation process.
+Any changes to this CPS made after determination of suitability will be transmitted to the WidePoint PKI PA for approval prior to incorporation.

-The WidePoint NFI PKI PA is responsible for ensuring that this CPS conforms to the WidePoint NFI PKI CP and NFI PKI MOAs.
+The WidePoint PKI PA is responsible for ensuring that this CPS conforms to the WidePoint NFI CP and NFI PKI MOAs.

-The WidePoint NFI PKI PA approves the WidePoint NFI PKI CPS for each CA that issues certificates under the WidePoint NFI PKI CP.
+The WidePoint PKI PA approves the WidePoint NFI CPS for each CA which issues certificates under the WidePoint NFI CP.